cborchert/one-interceptor/README.md

 Use `yarn package` to create a standalone executable application for your current system.

+## Running the interceptor for ONE-Front

+### In the ONE-Front project

+- /src/server/index.js, replace all occurances of 8080 with 8082
+- run `yarn dev:proxy`

+### In the ONE-Interceptor project

+- Run `yarn dev`
+- Set up the configurations in the launchpad and click go

 ## Architectural Notes

 `/app/` contains all the application code.